hoverflies

 German: Gemeine Keilfleckschwebfliege.
 French: Eristale opiniâtre.

 Eristalis tenax.
 Genus: Eristalis...
 Eristalis tenax.
 Genus: Eristalis..
 Eristalis tenax.
 Genus: Eristalis..
 Eristalis tenax.
 Genus: Eristalis.
-Eristalis tenax.
+Common Drone fly (Eristalis tenax).
 Genus: Eristalis.
 Family hoverflies (Syrphidae).

 The Eristalis tenax has two vertical stripes on the eyes (two vertical bands of hairs).
 When it flies, it lets the hind legs hanging down.
 The abdomen is broad and shiny.
 The colour is variable from almost orange to dark.
 The adult females hibernate.